 Once the insulation is in, the next step is to layout the radiant tubing.
 If you install the Crete-heat product then this part is easy.
 Simply step the tubing into the nubs.
 If you used traditional foam board then you still have a couple of options.
 Some will staple the tubing down to the foam using Pex staples and a special gun which makes the work go quickly.
 The only downfall is that the staples can be somewhat expensive.

 Another option is to attach the tubing to the wire mesh or rebar using zip ties.
-This is the most common method because the zip ties are inexpensive and most are willing to sacrifice a little time if it means saving money.
+This is the most common method because the zip ties are inexpensive and most are willing to sacrifice a little time if it means saving a lot of money.

 THE STAPLE-UP RADIANT FLOOR HEATING INSTALLATION